CADRE Analytic

 • or by discrete (minor) loss factors, or a combination of both factors and friction so that configuration and fitting losses can be included.

-In establishing pipe friction, the full range of Reynolds number are considered from laminar, through transition, to turbulent so that a proper friction factor is automatically provided irrespective of the flow velocity in the element.
+In establishing pipe friction, the full range of Reynolds number are considered from laminar, through transition, to turbulent so that a proper friction factor for each element is automatically provided irrespective of the flow velocity in the element.

-The models can be full 3D representing a complete piping system for a 3D structure or schematics of a flow system.
+The models can be full 3D representing a complete piping system for a 3D structure (like the multi-story piping diagram below) or simple 2D schematics of a flow system.

 Models can be developed_

-• From scratch by putting nodes and elements directly on the screen with the screen editors,
+• From scratch by putting points and elements directly on the screen with the screen editors,

-• by starting with the Quick Modeler that generates a basic template,
+• by starting with the Quick Modeler that generates a basic starting template,

 Single line pumping situations

-Develop pumping requirements and pipe sizes for typical single line pumping situations, accounting for losses from friction, reentrants, and pipe fittings.
+Develop pump requirements and pipe sizes for typical single line pumping situations, accounting for losses from friction, reentrants, and pipe fittings.

 Water distribution systems